great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 However, schema validation is just one aspect of a comprehensive data quality strategy.
 Achieving high-quality data requires a multifaceted approach involving:

--- TODO: update this list to link to our 6 other planned DQ articles ---
+1. **Data Integrity**: Ensures that data remains accurate and consistent over its lifecycle by validating key constraints.

-1. **Consistency**: Ensuring that data remains uniform across different datasets and systems.
+2. **Missing Data**: Identifies and validates gaps in datasets to maintain completeness and usability.
-2. **Completeness**: Verifying that all necessary data entries are present and accounted for.
+3. **Patterns and Formats**: Ensures that data values adhere to expected formats or patterns for consistency.
-3. **Accuracy**: Maintaining the correctness of the data in correspondence with real-world values.
+4. **Cardinality and Membership**: Ensures that columns maintain correct unique counts and that values belong to a specified set.
-4. **Integrity**: Safeguarding against data corruption and ensuring reliable storage and retrieval mechanisms.
+5. **Data Volume**: Monitors and validates the number of records to ensure they fall within expected bounds.
-5. **Timeliness**: Ensuring data is up-to-date and refreshed in appropriate intervals to remain relevant.
+6. **Numerical Data**: Validates numerical data properties and distributions to detect anomalies.

 To effectively handle these dimensions, consider integrating various Expectations to cover these broader data quality aspects.
 Regular validation, monitoring, and iterations are key to maintaining high standards.